Why Does Parmesan Taste Like Blue Cheese? (Solved!)

 Of course, some might say that they both taste equally as bad as each other in the first place!

-But, there are definitely times when parmesan develops a different odor, more like a blue cheese such as Stilton or Roquefort.
+But, there are times when parmesan develops a different odor, more like a blue cheese such as Stilton or Roquefort.

 And the smell is closely entwined with your perception of how something tastes.